writethedocs/www/docs/blog/2020-community-update.rst

 -------------------

 The numbers of activities going on in the Write the Docs community grows each year.
-Most of these are things are organized and run primarily by volunteers, and we wanted to take time to show appreciation for these folks.
+Most of these are organized and run primarily by volunteers, and we wanted to take the time to show appreciation for these folks.
 While we can't mention every member of our extremely welcoming community, we want to show particular appreciation for folks who are working behind the scenes.